mtravers/way/README.md

 The way that can be named is not the eternal way. – Lao Tzu

-A base for building data-oriented websites it Clojure, ClojureScript, and Vega.
-Does nothing especially new or fancy, just brings what I need together in one place.
+A base for building data-oriented websites in Clojure, ClojureScript, and Vega.

 [Demo site](https://way-demo-4ed0361a3a3b.herokuapp.com/)